 Department Mission: The Transfers department is not an operating department, and therefore has no mission.
-Department Description other fund The Transfers department is used to account for transfers out to other funds.
+Department Description: The Transfers department is used to account for transfers out to other funds.
 These activities are generally non-departmental, and therefore utilize this department.
-2023 Accomplishment ts: N/A 2024 Objectives: N/A Budget Highlights: Fund is to Bartlesvil the transf portion or o assist in funding le and are allocated for to the Insurance of the amount necessand the transfer t the general operated using a cost acceed using a cost acceed Collision Fund its sary to provide cost the Stabilization sfer to the General tions of the City of counting approach, s the Water Fund's entinual funding for Reserve Fund was FUND 510 WATER T 900 TRANSFERS 2021-22 ACTUAL 20 022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$2,380,530 \$2,569,382 \$2,385,530 \$2,585,280 \$2,585,280
+2023 Accomplishments: N/A 2024 Objectives: N/A Budget Highlights: The Water Fund has three transfers.
+The transfer to the General Fund is to assist in funding the general operations of the City of Bartlesville and are allocated using a cost accounting approach, the transfer to the Insurance Collision Fund is the Water Fund's portion of the amount necessary to provide continual funding for the Fund, and the transfer to the Stabilization Reserve Fund was set by ordinance.
+DEP T 900 TRANSFERS 2021-22 ACTUAL 2022- 23 BUDGET 2022-23 ESTIMATE RECOMMENDS 2023-24 APPROVED BUDGET